This is the multi-page printable view of this section. Click here to print.

 Deployment methodology for Koupleless Module Controller V2

-Note: Currently, ModuleController v2 has only been tested on K8S version 1.24, with no testing conducted on other versions.
-ModuleController V2 relies on certain Kubernetes (K8S) features, thus the K8S version must not be lower than V1.10.
+Note: ModuleController V2 has only been tested on K8S version 1.24 and relies on certain K8S features.
+Therefore, the K8S version should not be lower than V1.10.

 Resource File Locations